Genrei123/Airline-Management-System/README.md

 - Add Customer Support integration
 - Enable resizing
 - Make flights actually be CANCELLED and AUTOMATICALLY COMPENSATE AFFECTED USERS.
+- Transfer the whole customer features into a Web App

 This program is in compliance for our OBJECT ORIENTED PROGRAMMING (2nd year - 1st Semester) subject in University of Caloocan City.